 Therapy for Depression

-depression in Black Women: It Doesn’t Always Look the Same
+Depression in Black Women: It Doesn’t Always Look the Same

 Depression for Black women can be silent, hidden under high achievement, caregiving, and the expectation to “push through.”
 It’s not always endless tears — sometimes it’s numbness, irritability, or exhaustion you can’t shake.
 The pressure to hold it all together for work, family, and community can mask deep emotional pain.